Rate request: 54.8 percent average increase

-The company will offer its customers several options to change benefits and keep premium costs down near current levels to mitigate the impact of the rate increase.
+The company said it will offer its customers several options to change benefits and keep premium costs.